Ca7Ac1/BashBand/README.md

 A user will connect to the server and be presented with a piano drawn in the terminal.
 Keys on the keyboard will be mapped to piano keys, and pressing a note will play the note for all users connected.
 There will be an options menu with mute, record, and disconnect buttons.

 Technical Design:
-There will be a main server that all clients connect to with UDP sockets.
+There will be a main server that all clients connect to with TCP sockets.
 When a client connects, the server will fork a subserver to handle client interactions.
 When a client sends a note, the server will send that note to all connected clients.
 We'll use linked lists to store the list of clients, and we'll create a struct to send note data from client to server.

  Keyboard that multiple users can play